shane030716/programming-problems/src/README.md

 Example:

-Input: `[0, 1, 3, 0, 0, 0, ,2 8, 12, 0, 4, 0, 7]`
+Input: `[0, 1, 3, 0, 0, 0, 2, 8, 12, 0, 4, 0, 7]`

 Output: `[1, 3, 2, 8, 12, 4, 7, 0, 0, 0, 0, 0, 0]`

 ### [Sum Two Linked Lists](SumLinkedLists.java)

 Given two numbers represented by two linked lists, write a function that returns sum list.
 The sum list is linked list representation of addition of two input numbers.
 Node that this problem can have two versions:

-Forward version:
+##### Forward version:

-The most significant digit is the first node and the least significant digit is the last node (Natural order)
+The most significant digit is the first node and the least significant digit is the last node (Natural order).
 Example:

 Input: